Time-MoE/Time-MoE/README.md

 ## Citation

-If you find Time-MoE models useful for your research, please consider citing the associated [paper](https://arxiv.org/pdf/2409.16040):
+If you find the Time-MoE models helpful in your research, please consider citing the corresponding [paper](https://arxiv.org/pdf/2409.16040):

 ```
 @misc{shi2024timemoe,